RajkoJankov/RajkoJankov.github.io/README.md

 ## Change in code

-1. Added Calculator button to Games, contact and about page.
+1. Minor changes to calculator1.js file making result display in no more than 12 chars